 Since joining The Philadelphia Orchestra, Mr. Veltman has participated in many chamber music performances at the Kimmel Center’s Perlman Theater and the Academy of Music Ballroom, and he performed and taught master classes in China on a tour with The Philadelphia Orchestra.
-He is also on the faculty at the Philadelphia International Music Festival, held at Bryn Mawr College.
+He participates in orchestral coaching and rehearsals in the Orchestra’s joint project with Project 440 and the All City Orchestra of Philadelphia during the school year and also at the All City Orchestra Summer Academy at the Mann Center.
+He was formerly on the faculty at the Philadelphia International Music Festival, held at Bryn Mawr College.

-Most recently Mr. Veltman was invited to, and participated in, the unique All-Star Orchestra led by Gerard Schwarz as part of a project for PBS television to produce a series of video programs on classical music.
+Mr. Veltman has participated in several recording projects the unique All-Star Orchestra, which is comprised of musicians from many major orchestras in the country and led by conductor Gerard Schwarz, as part of a project for PBS television to produce a series of educational live video recordings of classical orchestral repertoire.

 Mr. Veltman has won numerous competitions, awards, and scholarships in the New York area and has given recitals at Lincoln Center’s Alice Tully Hall and C. Michael Paul Hall, as well as at St. John’s, Princeton, and Yale universities, among others.
 He has also made several radio and television appearances, including on WQXR’s Young Artists Showcase in New York.